bootchk/nRF5rawProtocol/readme.md

 Raw Wireless Protocol for nRF5

-Status: Work in progress.
+Status: Works, but changes still in progress.
 Usually compiles cleanly.
-Tested flashing nrf52DK and RedBear BLE Nano.
-Currently the two blink LED's but don't communicate, so there is a bug somewhere.
+Tested on nrf52DK and RedBear BLE Nano.
+Currently the two communicate, but there seem to be many CRC errors.

 About
 -